mitkonikolov/iOSDevelopment/README.md

 # iOSDevelopment
-Implementations of Stanford's CS193P course.
+Implementations of assignments and demos from Stanford's CS193P course.